LongBu/AWS-MLS-C01-Study-Guide/README.md

 ![Detailed Sagemaker Lifecycle](https://cdn.thenewstack.io/media/2018/11/003c9b68-sagemaker-architecture.png)
   * Note: ECR (aka the EC2 Container Registry) spins up instances for deployment of endpoint to make inferences in production as is needed

+##### SM Neo
+  * Train once, run anywhere
+  * compiles inference, code to work on edge devices
+    * Edge devices
+    * ARM, Intel, Nvidia processors
+    * Embedded in whatever – your car?
+  * Optimizes code for specific devices
+    * Tensorflow, MXNet, PyTorch, ONNX, XGBoost, DarkNet, Keras
+  * Consists of a compiler and a runtime library

+###### SM Neo + AWS IoT Greengrass
+  * Neo-compiled models can be deployed to an HTTPS endpoint
+    * Hosted on C5, M5, M4, P3, or P2 instances
+    * Must be same instance type used for compilation
+  * or can deploy to IoT Greengrass
+    * This is how you get the model to an actual edge device
+    * Inference at the edge with local data, using model trained in the cloud
+    * Uses Lambda inference applications

 ##### SageMaker I/O Modes:
   * File Mode:
     * Useful for small files that fit in memory and where the algorithm has a large number of epochs